 1. Log into the system as HR Manager/ HR Admin.

 2. On the Homepage, click Product configurations tab.
-In the Employee self services section, click on the Attendance configuration link as shown in Figure 1.
+Under Self and Manager services section, click on the Attendance configuration link as shown in Figure 1.

-The Attendance Configuration page appears as shown in Figure 2.
-The page displays four tabs for attendance configuration.
-These tabs are:
+The Attendance Configuration: Manual settings page appears as shown in Figure 2.

 - Manual Settings: Allows users to mark the attendance manually.